The Scott Spotlight

 Below are the dates for Collaborative Learning Time (CLT) and professional development this year.
 Thank you in advance for supporting these days which allow our teachers to participate in training and be continuous lifelong learners to support student success.

-Thank you to the many families who have reached out and asked what donations they could make to Scott School.
-Here is a list of things that we're looking for.
+Thank you to the many families who have reached out and asked what donations they can make to Scott School.
+Here is a list of things that we're always in need of:

 Yard games (Cornhole, Ladder Balls, Yahtzee)

 Balls (basketballs, kickballs, soccer balls, and footballs)

 Drop Off, Pick Up, and Parking Lot Procedures

 To help promote a safe and productive start to your child’s day, please be sure to drop your child off no earlier than 8:10 a.m. because students are not allowed to enter the building until that time, and there is no adult supervision outside prior to then.

 Students dropped off will walk to the front of the building using the sidewalk, enter the vestibule through the main doors, and go to the cafeteria where there will be adult supervision until the first bell rings at 8:25 a.m.
 Students who arrive after the tardy bell (8:30 a.m.) must enter the building through the main entrance accompanied by a parent or guardian and be signed in at the office.

 Please drive up as far as possible in the loop to drop off or pick up your child.
 Anywhere there is a painted blue line on the sidewalk area is where students should get in and out of vehicles.